idemeum/idemeum-docs-vue.github.io/remote-access/secure-remote-access-overview.md

 ### Agent

 Agent allows you to seamlessly connect to on-premises resources without exposing any ports or changing network configuration.
-It established a reverse tunnel back to idemeum Proxy Service, which in turn will forward client connections to target resources over these tunnels.
+It establishes a reverse tunnel back to idemeum Proxy Service, which in turn will forward client connections to target resources over these tunnels.

 ![Agent tunnel](../remote-access/images/reverse-tunnel.png)